Recovering From Bariatric Surgery

-- Cough.
-The cough should come from your abdomen, not from your throat.
-Hold a pillow on your abdomen for support.
+- Cough from your abdomen, not your throat.
+Hold a pillow against your abdomen for support.

 How to exercise your feet and legs:

-- Push your toes toward the end of the bed, as if you're pressing down on a gas pedal.
+- While lying on your back in bed, push your toes toward the end of the bed, as if you're pressing a gas pedal.

 - Pull your toes toward the head of your bed, then relax.

 - Circle each ankle to the right, then to the left.

 - Repeat three times.

 Recovery at home